 Creating good research artifacts is hard and what makes an artifact good varies from community to community and is often unwritten.
 Here are some non-authoritative guidelines that you might find useful, targeted at specific kinds of research:

-Please note that these guidelines will not be directly used by the AEC to evaluate artifacts, since (1) these guidelines are about doing good research in general and the AEC will only evaluate the artifacts of papers that were already (conditionally) accepted at POPL, and (2) these guidelines might set a too high bar for artifacts if not flexibly interpreted.
+Please note that these guidelines are not the official criteria by which by the POPL AEC evaluates artifacts, since (1) these guidelines are about doing good research in general and the AEC will only evaluate the artifacts of papers that were already (conditionally) accepted at POPL, (2) these guidelines might set a too high bar for artifacts if not flexibly interpreted, and (3) in the end artifact evaluation does involve a judgement about the value of an artifact that is to a certain extent subjective, and cannot be completely captured by a checklist any more than what makes a good POPL paper can.

 Information for Committee Members